thesneilert/mafiaenshevn-background-changer/README.md

 # Mafiaenshevn Background Changer

-This is a Chromium extension script designed to locally customize the background for Mafiaenshevn.
+This is a Chromium extension script designed to locally customize the background for Mafiaenshevn.com.
 Enhance your gaming experience with a personalized touch!

 ## Features